Battle of Tukaroi: Background

-On 15 June 1574, Akbar embarked for the river voyage and was accompanied by many of his best officers Hindu and Muslim.The names of nineteen given by Abu'l-Fazl ibn Mubarak include Bhagwan Das, Raja Man Singh, Raja Birbal, Shahbaz Khan and Kasim Khan, the admiral or Mir Bahr.
-The rainy season being then at its height the voyage was necessarily adventurous and many mishaps occurred.
+On 15 June 1574, Akbar embarked for the river voyage and was accompanied by many of his best officers Hindu and Muslim.
+The names of nineteen given by Abu'l-Fazl ibn Mubarak include Bhagwan Das, Raja Man Singh, Raja Birbal, Shahbaz Khan and Kasim Khan, the admiral or Mir Bahr.
+The voyage was hindered by the rainy season, which was then at its height.
 Several vessels foundered off Etawah and 11 off Allahabad.

-After travelling for 26 days Akbar reached Benares where he halted for three days.
+After travelling for 26 days, Akbar reached Benares where he halted for three days.
 He then proceeded and anchored near where the Gomti River joins the Ganga River.
 On the same day the army which had marched by land arrived.
 The whole movement evidently had been thought out and executed with consummate skill in the face of tremendous difficulties due to the weather.
 The ladies and children were sent to Jaunpur and Akbar in response to urgent entreaties from Munim Khan that he would be pleased to come in person with all speed to the front, advanced to the famous ferry at Chaunsa where his father, Emperor Humayun, had suffered a severe defeat in 1539.
 The army was then brought across to the southern bank of the river.